kukuu/integration/scalable-backend-architecture-energy-sector.md

-# Scalable Backend Architecture for Energy Data Processing
+# Implementing Scalable Backend Architecture for Energy Data Processing

 This solution outlines the architecture design and practical steps for implementing a scalable backend system to process energy consumption data from millions of smart meters.